Health Indicator Report of Birth Rates

 DenominatorNumber of persons in population.

 What Is Being Done?Having an overall high birth rate is not a risk factor for poor health outcomes.
 However, elevated teen pregnancy rates are a concern as these pregnancies are considered to be at higher risk.
-The final U.S. data for 2016 indicate that the teen birth rate for those 15 through 19 years of age was 20.3, a historic low for the country.
-The rate was down 9% from 2015 (22.3).
-Since 2009, the teen birth rate has fallen to a new low each year.
-The rate for this group has declined 51% since 2007, which was the most recent high at 41.5, and 67% since the 1991 high (61.8).
-Utah's teen birth rate for those 15 through 19 years also decreased to a rate of 15.6 in 2016.
+The final U.S. data for 2018 indicate that the teen birth rate for those 15 through 19 years of age was 17.4, a historic low for the country.
+The rate was down 7% from 2017 (18.8).
+The rate was down by 55% or nearly 8% per year since 2007 (41.5), the most recent period of continued decline, and 70% (or 4% per year) since 1991, the most recent peak.
+The Utah teen birth rate for those 15 through 19 years also decreased to a rate of 13.1 in 2018.
 A variety of educational and prevention activities are targeted to decrease teen birth rates.